Evelyn Nesbit: Press response

-The rampant interest in the White killing and its key players were used by both the defense and prosecution to feed malleable reporters any "scoops" that would give their respective sides an advantage in the public forum.
+The rampant interest in the murder and those involved were used by both the defense and prosecution to feed malleable reporters any "scoops" that would give their respective sides an advantage in the public forum.
 News coverage dissected all the key players in what was called the "Garden Murder".
 One florid account keynoted Nesbit's vulnerability: "Her baby beauty proved her undoing.
 She toddled as innocently into the arms of Satan as an infant into the outstretched arms of parental love ..."
 Neither was her mother spared the scrutiny of rogue reporting: "She [her mother] knew better.
 She also knew she was sacrificing her child's soul for money ...."

 Church groups lobbied to restrict the media coverage, asking the government to step in as censor.
 President Theodore Roosevelt decried the newspapers' penchant for printing the "full disgusting particulars" of the trial proceedings.
 He conferred with the U.S. Postmaster General on the viability of prohibiting the dissemination of such printed matter through the United States mail, and censorship was threatened but never carried out.

 White was hounded in death, excoriated as a man and questioned as an architect.
 The Evening Standard concluded he was "more of an artist than architect"; his work spoke of his "social dissolution".
 The Nation was also critical: "He adorned many an American mansion with irrelevant plunder."
 Richard Harding Davis, a war correspondent and reputedly the model for the "Gibson Man", was angered by the yellow press, saying they had distorted the facts about his friend.
 Vanity Fair published an editorial lambasting White, which prompted Davis to write a rebuttal published in Collier's, in which he attested that White "admired a beautiful woman as he admired every other beautiful thing God has given us; and his delight over one was as keen, as boyish, as grateful over any others."

 "Trial of the Century"

 Defense strategy

 Thaw's mother was adamant that her son not be stigmatized by clinical insanity.
 She pressed for the defense to follow a compromise strategy: one of temporary insanity, or what in that era was referred to as a "brainstorm".
-Acutely conscious that her own family had a history of hereditary insanity, and after years of protecting her son's hidden life, she feared his past would be dragged out into the open, ripe for public scrutiny.
-Mrs. Thaw proceeded to hire a team of doctors, at a cost of some $500,000, to substantiate that her son's act of homicide constituted a single aberrant act.
+Acutely conscious that her own family had a history of hereditary insanity, and after years of protecting her son's hidden life, Mrs. Thaw feared his past would be dragged out into the open, ripe for public scrutiny.
+She proceeded to hire a team of doctors, at a cost of some $500,000, to substantiate that her son's act of homicide constituted a single aberrant act.
 Nesbit in later years described the determination with which Thaw's family worked to favorably spin his mental deficiency: "the Thaws will put the biggest lunacy experts that money can buy on the stand ....
 Harry was a madman but they will prove it nicely".